meninge/lion/README.md

 # lion
-Monitoring program for the IP
+Monitoring program for the IP running on the ARM core